Darlene Taylor (Hollyoaks): Storylines

-The archetypal moody teenager had to move in with her father’s partner Liz and her children.
+The archetypal moody teenager had to move in with her father's partner Liz and her children.
 Darlene found it difficult and did not get along with Liz or her son Justin.
 Darlene refused to compromise and tried often enough to split her father and Liz's relationship up.
 No matter how hard Darlene tried, her plans backfired when her father and Liz wed and Darlene had to live with this.
 Things got worse when Justin found out his dad had committed suicide rather than had a heart attack like his mother had told him.
 This made Justin turn to drugs and Darlene was angry that Liz couldn't control him.
 However, Darlene faced the shock of her life on her 18th birthday when out of control Justin ended up pushing Darlene through a glass window.
 This left her with scars on her face that she found difficult to deal with and left her angry at Justin.
 Afterwards, Darlene never attended school or faced the outside world.
-However, with her father, Liz and her good friend Craig Dean supporting her, the pair both managed to arrange for Darlene to have plastic surgery for the scars on her face.
+However, with her father, Liz and her good friend Craig supporting her, the pair both managed to arrange for Darlene to have plastic surgery for the scars on her face.
 After returning, Darlene had seen that Justin had changed after being sent into a boot camp and forgave him.

-However, things went from bad to worse for Darlene when both she and Ali were being bullied at school by racist thug Stephen Mackintosh.
+However, things went from bad to worse for Darlene when both she and Ali were being bullied at school by racist thug Macki.
 Macki was easier on Darlene as he found her attractive, but treated Ali horribly.
 It ended up in a tragedy when Ali stabbed Macki and later was run over by a car resulting in the deaths of both Ali and Macki.
-The blame for Macki’s death went on Justin and he faced a tough trial where Darlene’s testimony was to be crucial.
+The blame for Macki's death went on Justin and he faced a tough trial where Darlene's testimony was to be crucial.
 Despite the fact that at first she blamed Justin for the death of her brother (as Macki used to be his friend, when he was on drugs), she eventually realised that Justin was innocent and decided to give evidence for him.
 She told the jury that Macki had bullied Ali so badly that it was possible that he could have reached a breaking point and fought back.